 Insurance Software Testing

 In the insurance industry, frequent changes in regulations needing business model adaptations impact time to market for new products and services.
-In addition, legacy applications and their integration with new technologies, risk and cost of non-compliance, customer dissatisfaction, and risk of downtime present significant challenges.
+In addition, legacy insurance applications and their integration with new technologies, risk and cost of non-compliance, customer dissatisfaction, and risk of downtime, present significant challenges.

 XBOSoft’s insurance industry clients include large and small enterprises across the globe.
-Our strong insurance software testing team with their associated domain and technology expertise offers a multitude of testing and consulting services tailored to the insurance industry.
+Our strong insurance software testing team with their associated insurance domain and technology expertise offers a multitude of software testing services and quality assurance in the insurance industry.

 Insurance Software Testing Challenges

 Insurance is a broad industry covering health, personal property, liability, automobiles, mortgages and more.
 With such a wide range, some companies specialize while others offer comprehensive product offerings.
 In the last year and a half, XBOSoft has worked together with another software company that mainly focuses on developing software for the insurance industry.
 During this time, we’ve accumulated knowledge in the insurance domain and have mastered key points that are important for insurance domain testing.
 Some of them include: